'Jesus, please calm my soul,' I say; nanny cam shows toddler left in corner 4 hours

 About the monitor:

 My baby monitor search started shortly after Wrylee was born.
 I wanted to replace the monitor in Wrylee’s room.
-So after researching it, I decided on the My D-Link HD WiFI baby camera, for $50 on Amazon.
+So after researching it, I decided on the My D-Link HD WiFI baby camera.
 It was cheap, or rather cheaper than the other WiFi cameras.
 It had a sleek and inconspicuous design, and it was compatible with the iPhone.
 Once you download the mydlink app, your phone directs you through the set-up process fairly easily.
 The camera allows for photos, videos, night vision and communication through its two-way talking function.
 It also allows you to monitor the baby from anywhere on your phone as long as the camera is connected to WiFi.
 I have had My D-Link baby camera for three years and haven’t experienced any problems.